 Series A Restricted Stock.
 In March 2009, we issued awards to certain of our employees of restricted shares of our Series A preferred stock.
-As of 2016, there were shares of Series A Restricted Stock subject to these outstanding awards.
+As of July 25, 2016, there were 45,523 shares of Series A Restricted Stock subject to these outstanding awards after applying a 1-for-2.82 reverse stock split of our Series A preferred stock, which became effective on June 8, 2016.

 The award agreements provide that until the shares of Series A Restricted Stock vest, they may not be sold, transferred or encumbered in any manner, and will be subject to forfeiture if the award recipient's employment with us terminates for any reason.
-The award agreements provide that shares of the Series A Restricted Stock will vest upon a change in control of our company if the holder of the Series A Restricted Stock is employed by our company on the date of the change in control.
+The award agreements provide that shares of the Series A Restricted Stock will vest upon the earlier of a change in control of our company if the holder of the Series A Restricted Stock is employed by our company on the date of the change in control or the nine month anniversary of the closing of this offering.
 The award agreements generally define a "change in control" as involving (i) the acquisition by a person of beneficial ownership of 50% or more of the combined voting power of the company's voting securities; (ii) the consummation of a merger, consolidation, statutory share exchange or reorganization involving the company; (iii) the consummation of the sale of all or substantially all of the company's assets; (iv) a majority of the members of the company's board ceasing to be "continuing directors"; or (v) the consummation of a complete liquidation or dissolution of the company.
 Unless otherwise provided in a separate agreement with the company, if the vesting of Series A Restricted Stock upon a change in control would, together with any other payments to the same individual that are deemed contingent on a change in control, be characterized as a "parachute payment" under Code Section 280G, then such vesting and other payments are to be reduced to the extent necessary to avoid the imposition of the excise tax on "excess parachute payments" required by Code Section 4999.
 Mr. Mattys' Series A Restricted Stock also vests 45 days following his termination of employment so long as he provides a release of claims in favor of our company.